 - She passed away in November of 1992 from liver cancer.

-- Lorde is now considered as a central figure of the equal rights and LGBTQI movements.
+- Lorde is now considered a central figure of the equal rights and LGBTQI movements.

 - Her full birth name was Audrey Geraldine Lorde.